-When you claim your work-related car expenses using one of the above methods, you can't claim any further deductions in the same tax return for the same car.
+If you claim your work-related car expenses using one of the above methods, you can't claim any further deductions in the same tax return for the same car.
 For example, petrol, servicing, and insurance costs.
-You must use the same method for all claims for the same car, even if the claims are for a different employment or business use.

 To claim a deduction in your tax return, include the amount of your claim at Work-related car expenses.
 The Work-related car expenses calculator can help you work out the amount you can claim as a deduction.